futurice/pepperoni-app-kit/docs/ARCHITECTURE.md

  * [redux-loop](https://github.com/raisemarketplace/redux-loop)
  * [ImmutableJS](https://facebook.github.io/immutable-js)

-The application state and state changes are managed by **Redux**, a library that implements a pure, side-effect-free variant of the Facebook Flux architecture.
+The application state and state changes are managed by **Redux**, a library that implements a pure, side-effect-free variant of the Facebook [Flux](https://facebook.github.io/flux/) architecture.
 Redux and Flux prescribe a unidirectional dataflow through your application.
 To understand Redux, check out this [Cartoon guide by Lin Clark](https://code-cartoons.com/a-cartoon-guide-to-flux-6157355ab207#.4dpmozm9v) (it's great, not a joke!) and [Dan Abramov's Redux course on egghead.io](https://egghead.io/series/getting-started-with-redux).

 Redux helps us with synchronous updating of our state, but it doesn't provide an out-of-the-box solution for handling asynchronous actions.
 The Redux ecosystem has many possible solutions for this problem.
-In our application we use the vanilla redux-thunk middleware for simple asynchronous actions, and **redux-loop** to handle more complex asynchronisity.
+In our application, we use the vanilla redux-thunk middleware for simple asynchronous actions, and **redux-loop** to handle more complex asynchronicity.

 The state in Redux applications should never be mutated, but always cloned.
-To make this more natural for the programmer, and more-fault tolerant against accidental mutation, we use **ImmutableJS** data structures to hold our app's state.
+To make this more natural for the programmer, and more fault-tolerant against accidental mutation, we use **ImmutableJS** data structures to hold our app's state.

 ## Organising code